 “Yes.
 Back to your problem.
 He writes?
 Splendid.
 I like him already.
 If I hadn’t taken vows, I would have been a playwright.
 Not that the priesthood doesn’t offer manifold avenues for self-expression, but Holy Mother Church does frown on too much originality.
 Suddenly they’ve got another Luther on their hands.
 I keep it my secret vice.”

 “Enough of me.
 What’s behind this mysterious convocation?
 You have nothing to fear from me.
 I’ve just told you my deepest, darkest secret.
 Tell me yours.”

 Rupert takes a deep breath.
 “Can a beast be baptized?”

 “A beast?
 Lord Above, whatever do you mean?”

 “That is, can one who looks like a beast be baptized?
 Can one who is covered with, ah, an exceptional coat of hair, whom some might easily call a beast–I most certainly do not–one, you see, of savage appearance, can such a one receive the sacrament, if he so chooses?”

-“This individual, he understands and obeys the teachings?
+“This individual, he understands the teachings?
 That grasp may be elementary, right from wrong is sufficient.
-A first-rate intellect is not necessary, it may be detrimental, leading one astray.
+A first-rate intellect is not necessary.
+It may be detrimental, leading one astray.
 Curiosity killed the cat, you know.”